 Dental discount plan

 You can claim the cost of the treatment through dental insurance; however, whether or not your insurance will cover your root canal procedure will depend on your particular plan.
 There may also be a waiting period.
-Often you end up paying a portion of the cost and your insurance will cover the rest.
-This could help you cut down on the cost of treatment and also cover other treatments.
+Often, you end up paying a portion of the cost and your insurance will cover the rest.

 Instead of going to a traditional clinic, you can opt for endodontic schools that provide the same care at much more affordable rates.
 Not every area has an endodontic school, but many areas do have general dental schools where you can receive certain treatments.